andrenormanlang/mindsmesh-nestjs-react-19/README.md

 ### 👤 User Profiles

-- **Profile Management:** Users can create and update profiles with bio, photo, skills offered, and reviews.
+- **Profile Management:** Users can create and update profiles with bio, photo, skills offered, and leave reviews to other users.
 - **Public Profiles:** Profiles are accessible publicly with user statistics.

 ### 🎯 Skill Offering